 Students successfully completing all the above modules, (480 credits), will exit with an Integrated Master of Design: (in their subject discipline), or Integrated Master of Fine Art.

 Intended learning outcomes and aims of the programmes

-BA (Hons) Applied Arts/MDes (Integrated Master of Design) Applied Arts Specific Aims (followed by learning outcomes by level)
+BA (Hons) Applied Arts/MDes (Integrated Master of Design) Applied Arts

 The aims and learning outcomes relate to the subject benchmark statements of Art and Design.